 UGC NET Syllabus For Philosophy Paper II - Complete Breakdown

-University Grants Commission National Eligibility Test 2020 for June session is scheduled to be held from 15th to 20th June 2020.
+University Grants Commission National Eligibility Test 2022 for the June session is scheduled to be held from 15th to 20th June 2022.
 The exam qualifies postgraduate students for the post of Assistant Professor in any government and private college across the country.
 A total of 81 subjects are covered under the UGC NET Exam.
 You can check out the list and download the syllabus here.

 Here, we are listing the complete UGC NET syllabus of Philosophy for Paper II.